nocoolnicksleft/DTAG/readme.md

 Device using a recycled 14-segment VFD-Display to show messages received via USB.

 The name is an acronym of DickTierAnzeigeGerät, a german non-word describing the fact that the name of our overweight cat was the first thing successfully displayed.
-No, you do not need to remind that.
+No, you do not need to remember that.

+It has a FT2232L USB chip, serial EEPROM, ICSP connector.

 ![DTAG](Images/500_DTAG-1.JPG)